-- Citizenship or permanent resident status of Australia or New Zealand.
+- Citizenship or permanent resident status of Australia or New Zealand

 The selection process is predetermined, transparent, and objective.
 It includes a range of approaches to ensure validity and reliability, involves multiple raters, contains criteria for marking and allocates weighting for each tool to permit ranking of the applicants.
 The tools include a structured curriculum vitae assessment (20%), professional performance appraisal (PPA) referee reports (35%), and panel interview (45%).

-|1-30 April 2021||Stage 1: Application for eligibility for selection
+|1-30 April 2023||Stage 1: Application for eligibility for selection

-Applicants submit completed application form (FOMS01), structured CV and certified supporting documents by 5:00 pm (AEST) on Friday, 30 April.
-OMS Education Officer notifies applicants on or before Monday, 24 May if eligible for selection.
+Applicants submit completed application form (FOMS01), structured CV and certified supporting documents by 5:00 pm (AEST) on Sunday, 30 April.
+OMS Education Officer notifies applicants on or before Monday, 22 May if eligible for selection.

-|24 May – 6 June 2021||Stage 2: Collection of referee reports
+|22 May – 4 June 2023||Stage 2: Collection of referee reports

-OMS Education Officer emails individual professional performance appraisal (PPA) online form to referees on Monday, 24 May.
-Referees complete PPAs by 11:59 pm (AEST) on Sunday, 6 June.
+OMS Education Officer emails individual professional performance appraisal (PPA) online form to referees on Monday, 22 May.
+Referees complete PPAs by 11:59 pm (AEST) on Sunday, 4 June.

-|24 July 2021||Stage 3: Structured panel interviews
+|22 July 2023||Stage 3: Structured panel interviews

-|From 26 July||Stage 4: Announcement of offers
+|From 24 July 2023||Stage 4: Announcement of offers